 Unique Partnership with Andersen Tax

-Students enrolled in USF's MLST Program can take courses at Andersen Tax's San Francisco headquarters.
-Studying alongside this distinguished accounting firm's managers and associates, students hone their skills while enhancing their network.
+The USF Graduate Tax Program has an established partnership with the preeminent accounting firm of Andersen Tax.
+Students enrolled in USF's MLST program may take courses at Andersen Tax's San Francisco headquarters.
+Studying alongside the firm's managers and associates, students hone their skills while enhancing their professional network.

-Our faculty are true experts in tax law, empowering students with a comprehensive understanding of tax laws and policies to be prepared for a career in the complex and ever-changing field of taxation.
-Distinguished faculty include E.L.
-Wiegand Distinguished Professor in Tax Daniel Lathrope, who is academic director of the program, and Professor Joshua Rosenberg, author of leading treatises in tax law, as well as practitioners from the IRS, leading law firms, and notable accounting firms.
+The USF Graduate Tax Program faculty are noted experts in their field, and dedicated to their students' success.
+Professors include E.L.
+Wiegand Distinguished Professor in Tax Daniel Lathrope, who is academic director of the program, and Professor Joshua Rosenberg, author of leading treatises in tax law, as well as practitioners from the IRS, top law firms, and notable accounting firms.

-Students graduate well-prepared for private practice, in-house positions, government positions, and tax departments of businesses in a range of industries.
+Students graduate well-prepared for private practice, in-house positions, government jobs, and tax departments of businesses in a range of industries.

-With a dedicated academic and career counselor who offers truly personalized attention, we tailor our approach for each student, helping them to select courses and professional development opportunities individually.
-Our job placement process draws on our extensive network of alumni and professional contacts and capitalizes on the expertise and guidance of practicing attorneys and trained career counselors.
+With a dedicated academic and career counselor from USF's full-service Office of Career Planning who offers truly personalized attention, we tailor our approach to each student, helping them select courses and professional development opportunities.
+The job placement process draws on our extensive network of alumni and professional contacts and capitalizes on the expertise and guidance of practicing attorneys and trained career counselors.

-Through extensive networking opportunities, such as the Annual Tax Law Lecture Series, students expand their knowledge and build their network by meeting prominent tax and accounting professionals.
+Through extensive networking opportunities, such as the USF Graduate Tax Program Annual Tax Law Lecture Series, students expand their knowledge and build their network by meeting prominent tax and accounting professionals.